kevinsteves/pan-python/doc/panwfapi.rst

   Print XML response to *stdout*.

  ``-p``
-  Print XML response in Python to *stdout*.
+  Print XML and JSON response in Python to *stdout*.

  ``-j``
-  Print XML response in JSON to *stdout*.
+  Print XML and JSON response in JSON to *stdout*.

  ``-D``
   Enable debugging.
 May be specified multiple times up to 3